hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/docs/README.md

 As an example, use the [azurerm_managed_disk](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/managed_disk) resource to create a disk in the external resource group.
 Repeat the steps above to add the Azure Role assignment to this group.
 Use the same Kubernetes manifest above specifying the `DiskName` & `DiskURI` properties to target the disk on any cluster, which has the advantage the same manifest can be used throughout the workflow without modification.

 > for this reason this is the recommended approach

 ---

+### Local Volumes

+For node types in the [node type/size matrix](/modules/nodes/matrix.md) with either local SSD or NVME storage, these disks will automatically be converted to [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and be available for pods on the node to claim via a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

+There are a few important considerations when using these volumes.

+* It's possible the disk may already contain data from other Azure customers, this is not scrubbed before mounting
+* The [encryption at host](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disks-enable-host-based-encryption-cli#prerequisites) feature will only protect RSG data on SSD volumes, not NVME volumes
+  * NVME volume data **must** be encrypted by another means - this is the users responsibility
+* If a `PersistentVolumeClaim` is deleted the disk will be scrubbed shortly after by the `daemonset`
+  * This could take several hours for large disks and incur a lot of IO and processing cycles
+* If a node is deleted the `PersistentVolume` is retained on the cluster and must be removed manually

+---